Society of British Aerospace Companies

-The Society of British Aerospace Companies, formerly Society of British Aircraft Constructors, known as SBAC, was the UK's national trade association representing companies supplying civil air transport, aerospace defence, homeland security and space.
+The Society of British Aerospace Companies (SBAC, formerly Society of British Aircraft Constructors) was the UK's national trade association representing companies supplying civil air transport, aerospace defence, homeland security and space.
 As of October 2009 SBAC merged with the Defence Manufacturers Association and the Association of Police and Public Security Suppliers to form the ADS Group.

 The SBAC organises the Farnborough Airshow.

 Representation

 With its regional partners, SBAC represents over 2,600 companies, assisting them in developing new business globally, facilitating innovation and competitiveness and providing regulatory services in technical standards and accreditation.
 Inside the organisation is the British Aviation Group and the UK Space Agency.

 History

 Formation

 On 29 March 1915 a number of British aircraft manufacturers and industrialists met to arrange a standards body and production pooling system known as the Society of British Aircraft Constructors.
 Notable among the aircraft participants were Herbert Austin, Frederick Handley Page, H.V.
 Roe of Avro, and E.B.
 Parker of Short Brothers.
 The group agreed to share their designs among a variety of 3rd party factories in order to be able to quickly produce new designs on demand.
 These factories joined ones being run by the government directly.
 In total over 40 companies joined the group when it officially formed on 23 March 1916.